danielcopper/nvim/README.md

 # CopperVim

 These are my config files for Neovim.
-Big thanks to the Primageon for the initial setup guide.

 ## Install